Zeigren/zeigren.github.io/_posts/2017-10-31-NORwegian-Teensy-Clip-Edition-Info.md

 * Read/write NANDs with the NOR UNI Clip (56 pin)
 * Read/write NORs with the NOR UNI Clip (56 pin)
 * Can be powered over microUSB with a 2 amp phone charger, no external power supply needed
-* Uses an L-C power filter as well as dedicated decoupling capacitors for each clip to provide clean and stable power
 * Utilizes the Teensy++ 2.0 in conjunction with judges NORway and NANDway Signal Booster Edition software to read/write NORs and NANDs
 * Has 3.3v power output headers